dfinity/motoko/guide/guide.md

 * An *actor-based* programming model optimized for efficient message handling.

-* An integrated approach to using compiled WebAssembly code to run autonomous applications.
+* An interpreter and compiler that you can use to test and compile the WebAssembly code for autonomous applications.

-* A flexible architecture that anticipates future extensions and improvement to WebAssembly.
+* Support for features not-yet implemented that anticipate future extensions and improvement to WebAssembly.

-## Why a new language?
+### Why a new language?

 The internet computer provides a network platform that can support programs written in different languages.
 The only requirement is that the program must support compilation to WebAssembly code.